ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/costmap_2d/index.md

 | `double` | 0.1     |

 Description
-:   Resolution of 1 pixel of the costmap, in meters.
+:   Resolution of each cell (pixel) in the costmap, in meters.
+    Smaller values increase map accuracy and obstacle detail but require more computation.
+    Larger values reduce computational load but may miss fine obstacles.

 ### **`robot_base_frame`**